Mohamedzg/RP2040-60-Keyboard-PCB/README.md

 This is a 60% mechanical keyboard PCB designed as a learning project.

-I’m a systems & network student, and this is my first experience with:
+I’m a systems & network specialist, and this is my first experience with:
 * PCB design
 * Electronics
 * Hardware prototyping